Vish501/Stock-Research-Assistant/README.md

 - ```Streamlit``` for the interactive web interface.
 - ```Gemini AI``` for AI-powered stock analysis.
 - ```FAISS``` for efficient similarity search.

+Feel free to contribute to this project by submitting issues or pull requests.
+For any questions or suggestions, please contact ```Vish501```.